Mhanon-Sullivan/MART341-WebDesign/WebDesignHomework/Assignment9/README.md

 13. Fill in the details, like the curves of the ears, hooves, and heart-shaped fluff
 14. Finally, you can add antlers if you'd like!
 Draw two spiky curves and connect them to his forehead with some lines

 I suppose the additional tip is step 14, because it's completely optional.
-The pictures wil sit with the text of every step.
+It's a way to add a little extra pizzazz to your drawing!
+The corresponding pictures will sit with the text of each step.